 A medieval castle moat was typically constructed by first digging a ditch all around the castle walls.
 If the castle was located near a water body, the moat was then filled up with water.

-If water was not readily available, the castle defenders would often choose to set up dry moats with obstacles such as rocks, wooden stakes excrement, and other obstacles in the wide ditch to make it impassable for the attackers as possibly.
+If water was not readily available, the castle defenders would often choose to set up dry moats with obstacles such as rocks, wooden stakes excrement, and other obstacles in the wide ditch to make it as impassable for the attackers as possibly.
 The idea was to slow down the advancement of troops so that they could be picked off by the castles defending crossbow and longbow archers.

 Such a bridge was then heavily guarded since it was the only entrance to the castle.